-Byetta (exenatide) is a GLP-1 receptor agonist which mimics the effect of glucagon-like peptide-1, a hormone that increases insulin production when blood sugar is high.
+Byetta (exenatide) is a GLP-1 receptor agonist that mimics the effect of glucagon-like peptide-1, a hormone that increases insulin production when blood sugar is high.
 Byetta is administered as a twice-daily injection.

-Bydureon is also a GLP-1 receptor agonists and contains the same main ingredient as Byetta – exenatide.
-Bydureon is a longer-lasting version of Byetta, requiring a once a week injection.
+Bydureon is also a GLP-1 receptor agonist and contains the same main ingredient as Byetta – exenatide.
+Bydureon is a longer-lasting version of Byetta, requiring a once-a-week injection.

 Researchers have linked Victoza to a number of dangerous and potentially life-threatening side effects.
 These side effects were not included on the original Victoza warning label and the public has now been made aware of these side effects by researchers and through drug safety communications.

 If you are taking Victoza and have developed pancreatic cancer, pancreatitis, or thyroid cancer, you should stop taking Victoza and talk to your doctor Right away.
 If you have experienced any pancreatic injuries, contact an experienced Victoza injury lawyer to discuss your legal options, including filing a Victoza lawsuit.

-If you had previously taken Victoza and have developed pancreatic cancer, pancreatitis, or thyroid cancer, you should contact an experienced personal injury lawyer right away.
+If you had previously taken Victoza and have developed pancreatic cancer or pancreatitis, you should contact an experienced Victoza lawyer right away.

 There is currently multidistrict litigation (MDL) filed against Novo Nordisk on behalf of patients injured by Victoza and similar incretin mimetics.
 The MDL is filed in the federal court of California.
 There are other individual Victoza lawsuits filed against Novo Nordisk, most of which are still pending in state and federal courts.

-Victoza is considered a bad drug and falls under products liability litigation-type of personal injury law.
+Victoza is considered a bad drug and falls under product liability litigation-type of personal injury law.

 If you choose to file a lawsuit, you will need to prove the following information in order to have a strong case:

-It is very important to the success of your lawsuit that you mitigate any further injury – if you have suffered pancreatitis, pancreatic cancer, or thyroid cancer you must also seek proper medical treatment right away and ask your doctor if you should continue to take Victoza.
+It is very important to the success of your lawsuit that you mitigate any further injury – if you have suffered pancreatitis or pancreatic cancer, you must also seek proper medical treatment right away and ask your doctor if you should continue to take Victoza.